MarkCapka/EWU-CSCD371-2022-Winter/README.md

    - Consider "selecting" only the states and calling `ToArray()` to retrieve an array of all the state names. ✔
    - Given the array, consider using `string.Join` to combine the list into a single string. ✔

-4. Implement the `ISampleData.People` property to return all the items in `People.csv` as `Person` objects ❌✔
+4. Implement the `ISampleData.People` property to return all the items in `People.csv` as `Person` objects ❌✔ --> Maybe we wanna do null validation

    - Use `ISampleData.CsvRows` as the source of the data. ✔
    - Sort the list by State, City, Zip.
 (Sort the addresses first then select). ✔
    - Be sure that `Person.Address` is also populated. ✔
    - Adding null validation to all the `Person` and `Address` properties is **optional**.❌✔

-   - Consider using `ISampleData.CsvRows` in your test to verify your results. ❌✔
+   - Consider using `ISampleData.CsvRows` in your test to verify your results. ✔

-5. Implement `ISampleDate.FilterByEmailAddress(Predicate<string> filter)` to return a list of names where the email address matches the `filter`. ❌✔ --> Needs Testing
+5. Implement `ISampleDate.FilterByEmailAddress(Predicate<string> filter)` to return a list of names where the email address matches the `filter`. ✔

    - Use `ISampleData.People` for your data source. ✔

-6. Implement `ISampleData.GetAggregateListOfStatesGivenPeopleCollection(IEnumerable<IPerson> people)` to return a `string` that contains a **unique**, comma separated list of states. ❌✔ -->
+6. Implement `ISampleData.GetAggregateListOfStatesGivenPeopleCollection(IEnumerable<IPerson> people)` to return a `string` that contains a **unique**, comma separated list of states.  ❌✔ --> Need to

    - Use the `people` parameter from `ISampleData.GetUniqueListOfStates` for your data source. ✔
    - At a minimum, use `System.Linq.Enumerable.Aggregate` LINQ method to create your result. ✔